 This should surprise no one.
 Your toilet bowl teems with germs—about 3.2 million bacteria per square inch.
 And when you flush, the turbulence spews tiny particles of water-borne feces into the air in a noxious blast called an aerosol plume, which can rise as high as 15 feet.
 Modern low-flow toilets have reduced this effect somewhat, but to keep your bathroom cleaner, just close the lid on your toilet before you flush.
 Soft-close toilet seats can be closed with only a nudge, which means less handling.
-Here’s how to replace a toilet seat.
+Here are toilet problems you should never ignore.

 It gets handled daily, but does your remote control ever get cleaned?
-Probably not, if you’re like most people.
+Probably not, if you're like most people.
 Like other objects frequently touched by human hands, TV remotes are crawling with germs and viruses.
 To clean your remote, remove the batteries, then wipe it down with a moist (but not drippy) antibacterial wipe.
 Use an alcohol-dipped cotton swab to clean the edges of the buttons.
-Did you know you can usually fix a remote control when it stops working?
-Here’s how.
+Find out more about just why TV remotes are that dirty.

 Most people never think about their coffee maker until they need caffeine.
 But this continual neglect makes a coffee maker one of the dirtiest places in a home.
 The dark, damp recesses of its reservoir are a perfect breeding ground for germs.
 So every month, run your coffeepot and filter basket through the dishwasher for a sanitary cleaning.
 Then put four cups of vinegar in the reservoir and run a brew cycle without a filter.
 When finished, flush the coffee maker with four cycles of clean water.
-Or you can do without a coffee machine entirely by making this pour-over coffee maker yourself.
+Watch out for these ways you might be using your coffee machine wrong.

-You’re not wiping kitchen counters with an old sponge, are you?
+You're not wiping kitchen counters with an old sponge, are you?
 A kitchen sponge is one of the dirtiest places in your home.
 Just one square inch can contain 54 billion bacteria cells—about the same density of germs found in feces.
 Yuck!
-Running it through a dishwasher doesn’t help much.
+Running it through a dishwasher doesn't help much.
 The best way to decontaminate a sponge is to microwave it at full power for two minutes, which will kill 99 percent of germs and spores.
-Eventually, everybody’s microwave gets a little crusty.
-Here’s the best way to clean a microwave and 10 other places in your kitchen.
+Eventually, everybody's microwave gets a little crusty.
+Here's how often you should be replacing your kitchen sponge.

 Did you know bacteria and viruses—including the norovirus, which causes stomach flu—can survive on carpeting for a month or more?
 That's nasty enough, but carpeting also collects dead skin, dust mites, mold spores and other allergens.
 To keep contaminants at bay, vacuum at least weekly, and get your carpets professionally cleaned every six months or annually.
 Here are some more things in your house that could be making you sick.